jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 because it is:

-- not executed (directly)
+- not directly executed
-- contained in a definition
+- contained inside a definition
 - has a name
 - called / like a definition

 ## Clauses

-Clauses can be found in an `if` statement or in a `where` clause from querying languages, for instance.
+Clauses can be found for instance in an `if` statement or in a `where` clause from querying languages.

 This might look as follows in another language: